ansys/scade-design-rules/doc/source/rules/modelling/no_last_without_default.rst

-.. index:: single: No Last Without Default
+.. index:: single: No last without default

 No last without default
 =======================